Joe-Simpson/convert2cash/README.md

 1. Client details
    - Client notes time stamped [1] Done
      - most recent at the top
-   - Buyback stats on the details page [2] Formatting/layout done
+   - Buyback stats on the details page [2] Done
      - percentages successful, failed, ongoing, etc.
      - Clearly, at a glance, see if they are a 'good' customer or not
    - Client picture needs to be updateable [6] Done